it-academy-svhec/intro-to-programming/primers/Assembly Language Primer.md

 1. Add an instruction right before `STOP` to load the ASCII character from RAM into the accumulator

 1. Add another instruction after the previous one to store the ASCII character in the accumulator into the output device

+## Submission
+Submit the three assembly Pep9 files in Canvas.